UWCS/stardust/content/resources/_index.md

 template = "page.html"
 +++

 This page is a hub for most of our academic resources.
-Some are listed below, and you can find quick links to sub-pages along the sidebar.

 {% note(type="info") %}
 Information about our website/services, Open Source projects and infrastructure can be found at the [Tech Team Wiki](https://techteam.uwcs.co.uk/)